ParanoidAandroid42/ParanoidAandroid42/README.md

 ### Hi there 👋  I'm Aslı Tuzcuoğlu!

 - 🎮 I've been exploring the world of game development for the past 8 years.
-- 💬 Feel free to ask me anything about game development, we development, or anything related to tech and gaming!
+- 💬 Feel free to ask me anything about game development, web development, or anything related to tech and gaming!
 - 🚀 I'm always excited about new projects and adventures.
 I'm eager to make meaningful contributions to both the tech and gaming communities.

 If you share the same beliefs or have a project in mind that we could collaborate on, feel free to reach out!